geoschem/HEMCO/docs/source/user-guide/running.rst

 ================

 Batch job run scripts will vary based on what job scheduler you have available.
-The example run script included in HEMCO run directories (:file:`runHEMCO.sh`) is for use with SLURM.
+The example run script included in :program:`HEMCO` run directories (:file:`runHEMCO.sh`) is for use with SLURM.
 You may modify this file for your system and preferences as needed.